PostGraduate Course

 University of Galway - UG

-College Link > MENG-MEB - Engineering - Biomedical Engineering
+College Link > MENG-MEB - Biomedical Engineering

 Colleges often have information about the course on their own website, along with other useful information relating to the college.
 (Note: Not always available)